kdave2/Matrix-Multiplication-Hadoop-Map-Reduce/README.md

  # Matrix_Reducer.py

  This file contains the implementation of reducer.
-Here we reduce the
+Here we reduce the output received from mapper into actual 2D array for matrices A and B and calculate the matrix multiplication based on usual formula.

+ # Matrix_Output.txt
+ This file shows the output of the resultant matrix obtained by multiplying matrix A and B.